onlynyang/onlynyang/README.md

 </div>

 <p>
-I am Majoring in Statistics & Computer Science at Dongguk University with a focus on becoming a Back-end Developer. <br/>
+I am majoring in Statistics and Computer Science at Dongguk University, focusing on becoming a Back-end Developer. <br/>
 </p>

 <br>